gocho1307/ComputationalProject-PE/README.md

-# ComputationalProject-PE
+# Computational Project (Project PE)

-Project for 2022/2023 - Probability and Statistics @ IST
+This is the project developed for a Probability and Statistics IST class in 2023.
+The goal of the project was to solve a set of 10 exercises using what we learned during class and the programming language R.